Frequently Asked Questions

 2. Will the Barn School be outdoor, nature-based similar to Learning in the Woods or is this something totally different?

 Answer: Learning in the Woods is a different location and program but the foundations are the same because both are Self-Directed Education environments.
-So yes, children can choose to spend as much time outdoors as they wish when they attend The Barn School.
-The property where The Barn School is located is designated as farm land, so the “play ground” will be amongst raised planter beds and in ground garden plots.
-Access to the playground will not be scheduled, so kids can spend as much or as little time engaged in outdoor activities as they wish.
+Especially if children are taking part in our “Playborhood” offering, they can choose to spend their time as they wish, just like Learning in the Woods.
+The “play ground” will be among raised planter beds and in ground garden plots.
+Access to the playground will not be scheduled, so kids can spend as much or as little time engaged in outdoor activities as they wish, so long as they have supervision.

-3. What happens if our child wishes to pursue post-secondary education?
+3. I like this style of learning but what happens if our child wishes to pursue post-secondary education?
 Would they be at a disadvantage due to lack of testing/grading?

 Answer: In terms of university, kids make this transition fairly easily.
 There are different routes to get into Canadian universities and most US universities prefer students who have a history of self direction in their learning.
 (In the US, Harvard, Stanford, and MIT all tend to favor applications from this type of learner).
-Each school has a different process and if your child indicates that they would like to pursue college or university, we would be sure to guide them so that option can become a reality.
+Each school has a different alternative education admittance process and if your child indicates that they would like to pursue college or university without obtaining their high school diploma, it is certainly possible.
+Deb Kierstead, one of our facilitators, offers workshops and private support with this if you wish.

 4. Will you have before-and-after care available?